 in North America!

-year we bring you almost 80 different species, cultivars and strains of Hellebores sourced from some of the best breeders in North America and around the world.
-Some of the most exciting plants will come from the reigning queen of the hellebore, Marietta
+year we bring you an unparalleled selection of different species, cultivars and strains of Hellebores sourced from some of the best breeders in North America and around the world.
+Mark your calendars!

 You won't want to miss this weekend!

-Helleborus Jade Tiger Strain, Onyx Odyssey Strain, Berry Swirl Strain, Golden Lotus Strain, and Painted Doubles Strain - Lenten Rose - Here are five of the fourteen different strains we'll have this year from Marietta O'Byrne - Jade Tiger offers greens with burgundy picotees, Onyx Odyssey brings us rich deep purples and slates that approach near black, Berry Swirl offers rich mid to deep raspberry pinks, Golden Lotus has glowing yellow flowers, and Painted Doubles offer spectacular spotting on pure white petals.
-These (and many others) will be available at the Hellebore Hurrah! starting on February 27th, 2009!
+Helleborus Jade Tiger Strain, Onyx Odyssey Strain, Berry Swirl Strain, Golden Lotus Strain, and Painted Doubles Strain - Lenten Rose - Here are five different strains we'll have this year from Marietta O'Byrne - Jade Tiger offers greens with burgundy picotees, Onyx Odyssey brings us rich deep purples and slates that approach near black, Berry Swirl offers rich mid to deep raspberry pinks, Golden Lotus has glowing yellow flowers, and Painted Doubles offer spectacular spotting on pure white petals.
+These (and many others) will be available at the Hellebore Hurrah! starting on March 5th, 2010!